 Applications and software on computer is monitored by the I.T.
-Department, other staff is prohibited from loading or altering software on Group assets.
+Department who strictly follows policy of IP rights protection, other staff is prohibited from loading or altering software on Group assets.
 On leaving the Group, employees must surrender any Group assets, documents and items containing business information.
 This includes IP that may have been created whilst working with the Group.
 Deleting or copying information before leaving is not permitted as IP restrictions continue to apply after employment with the Group has been terminated.